 Step 3: Maneuver To Your Insert Photo Section

-After you open the new email window, you can now see the icon on the bottom which is shaped similar to a square with a mountain inside.
+After you open the new email window, you can now see the icon on the bottom, which is shaped similarly to a square with a mountain inside.

-From here, you get four tabs which include albums, photos, web addresses, and upload.
+From here, you get four tabs which include albums, photos, web addresses, and uploads.
 In order to do what you are looking for, click on the web address.

 Step 5: Click On The Insert Button